Josh9182/Excel-Tips-and-Tricks/README.md

 **Criteria1+:** This condition can be in the form of any criteria, whether it be a numerical, expression, or text value.
 The Criteria specifies which cells in the Criteria_range will be used to determine the maximum value.
 In this case the Criteria will be Column A8, "France".

-## Common Logical Functions
-There are various logical functions used to evaluate data, these include:

 ## Data Lookup Functions

 **SWITCH():**